 In this article, you will learn what is Extrusion Process and its working principles, types, applications, and advantages with PDF.

-The extrusion is a method in which the metal is subjected to plastic flow by enclosing the metal in a closed chamber in which one hole is provided through a die.
-The material is commonly treated so that it can sustain plastic deformation at an adequately rapid rate and may be removed out of the hole in the die.
+The extrusion is a process in which the metal is subjected to plastic flow by enclosing the metal in a closed chamber in which one hole is provided through a die.

-In the process, the metal allows the opening provided in the die and comes out as a long piece with the same cross-section as the die-opening.
+In the process, the metal allows the opening provided in the die and comes out as a long piece with the same cross-section as the die opening.
 The metal piece provided will have a longitudinal grain flow.

 The method of extrusion is most generally used for the production of solid and hollow sections of nonferrous metals and alloys e.g., aluminum, aluminum-magnesium alloys, magnesium, and its alloys, brass, copper, bronze, etc.